 The Tucson academic center is the first location in Banner’s system of hospitals in six states to adopt the Family Centered NAS Care program.
 But it’s expected to expand to other Banner sites owned by the Phoenix-based company, Bader said.

 There are challenges to the program.
 Ideally moms are identified early, before they give birth.
-But many women won’t admit they are using drugs during pregnancy because they are afraid of losing their babies.
+But many women won’t admit they are using drugs during pregnancy because they are afraid of losing custody of their babies.

 Moms must also be with their babies around the clock during the baby’s hospitalization, and not every mom agrees.
 They are encouraged to have family members at the hospital, too.